taliacotton/eldo/_projects/300-kansas.md

   and west facades follow the guidelines of the City's unique bay window code, while offering a re-imagining of a typical industrial form.  \n\nAlong the north facade, exterior curtain wall systems let in generous amounts of natural light and frame views of the San Francisco Bay and downtown skyline.
-Perforated metal panels on the east and west sawtooth facades manage the direct light to avoid disruptive glare within the industrial or R&D spades within.
+Perforated metal panels on the east and west sawtooth facades manage the direct light to avoid disruptive glare within the industrial or R&D spaces.
 A vegetated, occupied roof top provides stormwater management while offering an uninterrupted view of the urban fabric and topography for which San Francisco is famous."
 architecture: true
 curatorial: false
 urban-design: false